Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Numerical Method

 where $\delta N_{\rm{BSS}}$ denotes the number of BSSs within some radial bin, $N_{\rm{BSS}}$ denotes the total number of BSSs, $\delta L$ denotes the stellar luminosity within that bin, and $L_{\rm{cl}}$ denotes the total luminosity of the cluster. $R_{\rm{BSS}}$ is a measure of whether the BSSs follow the luminosity density profile of the cluster or they are over/under abundant in some parts.

 Figure\ \ref{plot:radial_dist} shows $R_{\rm{BSS}}$ as a function of the radial position in units of the core radius.
-As in some observed GGCs (e.g., M55) we find examples of double-peaked distributions (bottom panel).
-We also find examples of single-peaked distributions \citep[top panel; e.g., observed in M80,][and references therein]{2012Natur.492..393F}.
+In our models we find examples of bimodal distributions (bottom panel, observed, e.g., in M55) as well as centrally peaked distributions \citep[top panel, observed, e.g., in M80,][and references therein]{2012Natur.492..393F}.
 In our models we do not find flat radial distributions observed, for example, in NGC 2419 \citep{2008ApJ...681..311D}.
-This is expected since all our models are relaxed and hence a non-segregated radial distribution for the BSSs in our models is not expected. \citet{2012Natur.492..393F} suggest that the minimum distance $r_{\rm{min}}$ from the center where the central peak of $R_{\rm{BSS}}$ ends in units of $r_c$ is anti-correlated with the core relaxation timescale due to mass-segregation effects of the relatively high-mass BSSs.
+This is expected since all our models are relaxed and hence a non-segregated radial distribution for the BSSs is not expected in our models. \citet{2012Natur.492..393F} suggest that the minimum distance $r_{\rm{min}}$ from the center where the central peak of $R_{\rm{BSS}}$ ends in units of $r_c$ is anti-correlated with the core relaxation timescale due to mass-segregation effects of the relatively high-mass BSSs.
 Results from our models are consistent with this finding.
 However, we find that the determination of $r_{\rm{min}}$ can have large errors and depends strongly on the radial bins used to calculate $R_{\rm{BSS}}$.